An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Persistent homology

 The bottleneck metric is a $L_\infty$-like metric.
 It turns out to be the natural one to express stability properties of persistence diagrams presented in Section \ref{subsec:stab}, but it suffers from the same drawbacks as the usual $L_\infty$ norms, i.e. it is completely determined by the largest distance among the pairs and do not take into account the closeness of the remaining pairs of points.
 A variant, to overcome this issue, the so-called Wasserstein distance between diagrams is sometimes considered.
 Given $p \geq 1$, it is defined by

 Useful stability results for persistence in the $W_p$ metric exist among the literature, in particular \cite{cohen2010lipschitz}, but they rely on assumptions that make them consequences of the stability results in the bottleneck metric.
+A general study of the space of persistence diagrams endowed with $W_p$ metrics has been considered in \cite{divol2019understanding} where they propose a general framework, based upon optimal partial transport, in which many important properties of persistence diagrams can be proven in a natural way.